Bradford Woodhouse Braley

 He wasn't usually flashy or flamboyant.
 Instead he concentrated on expressing the mood of the words being sung or spoken. . .
 He was truly a minister of music, not just a performer.

-The Braleys were living in Glendale when he died in February 1992 at age 86, and she died four months later at age 92.
+The Braleys were living in Glendale when he died on February 18, 1992 at age 86, and she died four months later at age 92.

 Sources: Eldyn Karr, “ Their